Kia EV6 Insurance Rates

 Rates are averaged for all Kia EV6 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below you'll find a quick rundown of the car insurance concepts raised in the charts and tables above.
+Below you'll find a brief summary of the data that was presented in the illustrations above.

-- Insureds who want more liability protection will pay approximately $270 per year to raise limits from a minimum limit to the 250/500 level
+- Drivers who require more liability protection will pay approximately $270 annually to increase from 30/60 bodily injury limits to the 250/500 level

 Rate Tables and Charts